 We all have a common interest and a responsibility to protect and restore the Salish Sea.
 Government action alone cannot address these issues.
 Community groups, non-profits, tribal governments, cities and municipalities are delivering protection and restoration work that's showing some results.
 Important examples of this work be found at:

-- Environment Canada's EcoAction Community Funding Program Exit
+- Environment and Climate Change Canada's EcoAction Community Funding Program Exit

 More action is needed.
 You can use the ecosystem indicators presented in this report to encourage conversation, identify partners in collaboration, and inspire action to improve ecosystem health.
 The information and links identifying other sources of information can help all of us identify specific areas and actions that need our attention and efforts.